What our Place Value through Hundreds lesson plan includes

 The practice worksheet has two sections.
 For the first part, students will review a picture of base ten blocks that represent a number.
 Then they will decide and write where each digit belongs in the given spaces.
 They will then answer the same questions for a new number, but that number will not have a picture to assist them.
 Finally, they will draw base ten blocks that represent another number.

-Similar to the practice worksheet, the homework assignment requires students to represent numbers using both base ten blocks and a place value chart.
+Similar to the practice worksheet, the homework assignment requires students to represent numbers using both base ten blocks and a chart.
 There are also three prompts that require them to write a number that contains a digit in a certain place.